The diagram below shows the processes involved in the water cycle.

 To what extent do you agree or disagree?

-If the question asks you to discuss both advantages and disadvantages, or both views/ sides, make sure you do.
+If the question asks for your opinion, then include it in your introduction and conclusion.
+If you are asked to discuss both advantages and disadvantages, or both views/ sides, make sure you do.
+Discuss one side in one paragraph, and the other side in the next paragraph.
 Likewise, if the question includes two parts, make sure you address both parts in your answer.
+For more information on this, go here.

 For any question that asks for your opinion or view, if you are not asked to talk about both sides or views, you can write the whole essay in support of one point of view.
 However, advanced answers (bands 8 and 9) usually look at both sides of the argument anyway.
 When giving your opinion, it's really important to be clear and consistent about it, as giving an inconsistent opinion will lower your IELTS band.